Abelianization and fixed point properties of units in integral group rings: Abelianization of and

 We will only give an explicit proof in the case of a quaternion algebra.
 The case of a quadratic imaginary extension of $\Q$ is an easy adaptation of this proof.
 We first need an auxiliary lemma.
 Its proof is straightforward which is why we omit it here.

 \begin{lemma} Let $K$ and $H$ be as in \Cref{quaternion cohn} and $z, a \in K$, or $z, a \in H$, $z \not= 0$.
 Let $1<|a| = \sqrt{n}$.
 Then

 \end{lemma}

 It is well known that every relation in $\GE_2(\O)$ can be written in the form with $D \in \D_2(\O)$ (see for example \cite[(2.11)]{Cohn1}).
-From the universal relations and \eqref{2_9}, without loss of generality, we may assume that $t_1 \neq 0$ and $t_i \notin \U(\O) \cup \{0\}$ for $1<i<l$.
-We call such a form a canonical form.
+We will call $l$ the \emph{length of the relation}.
+Using the universal relations and \eqref{2_9} (which follows from them), one may always rewrite this relation to a relation where $t_1 \neq 0$ and $t_i \notin \U(\O) \cup \{0\}$ for $1<i<l$.
+We call such a form a \emph{canonical form}.